top of page

 I love to upcycle items that are intended for the landfill.
 I think it started with me reading The Boxcar Children as a child.
 The creativity I feel as I take these used-up, unwanted ingredients and make them into something new and worthwhile makes me happy.
-I knew someone who was getting rid of old iron trellises for in the garden.
+I knew someone who was getting rid of old metal trellises for in the garden.
 They were so intriguing I couldn’t pass them up.
 I am so glad I kept them because I was able to create a large foldable privacy screen that I thought was just beautiful.
 And it worked perfectly for up at our fair to separate out the sewing area from the flower section of our still life barn.

 completed screen